msp1974/HAIntegrationExamples/README.md

 ## Breaking Down The Code

-I have tried to comment the code to provide explanaitions of what is happening and what you should change for your own integration.
-The below are key things I think are worth mentioning.
+Each example folder has a README file in which I have tried to explain each of the main elements.
+I have also commented the code to provide explanaitions of what is happening and what you should change for your own integration.

-1. **Config Flow**

-    This is the functionality to provide setup via the UI.
-Many new starters to coding, start with a yaml config as it seems easier, but once you understand how to write a config flow (and it is quite simple), this is a much better way to setup and manage your integration from the start.

-    See the config_flow.py file with comments to see how it works.
-This is much enhanced from the scaffold version to include a reconfigure flow and options flow.

-    It is possible (and quite simple) to do multi step flows, which will be covered in another later example.

-2. **The DataUpdateCoordinator**

-    To me, this should be a default for any integration that gets its data from an api (whether it be a pull (polling) or push type api).
-It provides much of the functionality to manage polling, receive a websocket message, process your data and update all your entities without you having to do much coding and ensures that all api code is ring fenced within this class.

-3. **Devices**

-    These are a nice way to group your entities that relate to the same physical device.
-Again, this is often very confusing how to create these for an integration.
-However, with simple explained code, this can be quite straight forward.

 ## Advanced Notes